 January 04, 2023

-Automotive-grade, in-house developed imaging radars targeted for production in two years.
+Mobileye is developing automotive-grade, software-defined, four-dimensional digital imaging radars in-house that are targeted for production in two years.

 Mobileye’s imaging radar supports other key AV vision sensors, and can detect objects, vehicles and pedestrians at distances of up to 1,000 feet.
 Illustration: Mobileye.